JuliaGNI/GeometricMachineLearning.jl/docs/src/tutorials/sympnet_tutorial.md

 The trainings data `data_q` and `data_p` must be matrices of $\mathbb{R}^{n\times d}$ where $n$ is the length of data and $d$ is the half of the dimension of the system, i.e `data_q[i,j]` is $q_j(t_i)$ where $(t_1,...,t_n)$ are the corresponding time of the training data.

 Then we can make prediction.
-Let's compare the initial data with a prediction starting from the same phase space point using the provided function Iterate_Sympnet:
+Let's compare the initial data with a prediction starting from the same phase space point using the provided function `iterate`:

 ```@example sympnet
 ics = (q=qp_data.q[:,1], p=qp_data.p[:,1])